AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: Search Results

-Tab.~\ref{tab:nonseq} depicts the searched interactions as well as the pre-defined / searched MLP of AMER-2 and AMER-23 on the non-sequential datasets.
-Though AMER could search high-order interactions, most of the searched interactions (best-performing interactions) are in second-order while some pairs of features never form appropriate interactions to be selected by the one-shot model according to the statistics.
+Tab.~\ref{tab:nonseq} depicts the searched interactions, as well as the pre-defined / searched MLP of AMEIR-B and AMEIR-C in the non-sequential scenario.
+Though AMEIR could search high-order interactions, most of the searched interactions (best-performing interactions) are in second-order while some pairs of features never form appropriate interactions to be selected by the one-shot model according to the statistics.
 This observation attributes to the automatic recognition of the feasible interactions with appropriate order by the one-shot searching, potentially relieving the effort of manual feature engineering.
-Moreover, it can be found that some interactions, e.g., (C6, C13), (C13, C26) in Criteo and (C15, C18), (device\_conn\_type, C18) in Avazu, are shared across different runs, which verifies the robustness of AMER over multiple runs.
-Regarding the aggregation MLP, we notice that AMER-23 tends to select MLPs of higher dimension in the bottom layers and lower dimension in the top layers, which is more reasonable for the neural network design as opposed to the hand-crafted settings in \cite{guo2017deepfm,qu2018product}.
-The adaptive design of MLP further improves the performance on the non-sequential datasets, indicating the effective and efficient one-shot searching of AMER.
-Besides, compared to the novel activations of Swish and Dice, AMER prefers ReLU and Identity in the searched MLP, which demonstrates that using all ReLUs as the activation functions might be a good starting point for MLP design.
+Same as the industrial scenario, the shared interactions can also be found in the non-sequential scenario, e.g., (C6, C13), (C13, C26) in Criteo and (C15, C18), (device\_conn\_type, C18) in Avazu, once again verifies the robustness of AMEIR over multiple runs.
+Regarding the aggregation MLP, we notice that AMEIR-C tends to select MLPs of the higher dimension in the bottom layers and lower dimension in the top layers, which is more reasonable for the neural network design as opposed to the hand-crafted settings in \cite{guo2017deepfm,qu2018product}.
+The adaptive design of MLP further improves the performance on the non-sequential datasets, indicating the effective and efficient one-shot searching of AMEIR.
+Besides, the preference of ReLU also appears in the non-sequential scenario.